atman-33/tech-bridge-log/docs/blog-infrastructure.md

 This command:
 1. Discovers all articles in `contents/blog/`
-2. Validates frontmatter for each article
+2. Validates frontmatter for each article (including emoji validation)
-3. Copies assets to `public/blog-assets/`
+3. Copies assets to `public/blog-assets/` (if any exist)
-4. Generates `public/blog-metadata.json` cache
+4. Generates `public/blog-metadata.json` cache with metadata including emojis

 ### Automatic Build